CERT-Polska/mwdb-core/docs/whats-changed.rst

 [New feature] Remote API feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is new feature that allows to connect directly to the other MWDB Core instance (e.g. mwdb.cert.pl) to pull/push
+There is new feature that allows to connect directly to the other MWDB Core instance (e.g. mwdb.cert.pl) to pull or push
 objects and discover new objects in the remote repository.
 At the time of release, feature is considered **beta** so
 don't rely heavily on it.
 If you want to test it, we'll be glad for feedback!